Skip to main content

 Partners involved: SMILO Island Committee, municipality of Hyères, Metropole Toulon-Provence-Méditerranée, Port-Cros National Park, local associations & NGOs, private sector (bars, restaurants, vineyards, fishermen, yacht club)

-Porquerolles belongs to Hyères islands archipelago and is part of Port-Cros national Park.
-It is a very popular touristic destination.
-It hosts a rare biodiversity, wild landscapes and a rich historical heritage.
+Porquerolles is part of the Hyères Islands archipelago and belongs to Port-Cros National Park.
+It is a popular tourist destination, known for its rare biodiversity, wild landscapes, and rich historical heritage.

-Tourism is the primary economic activity.
-There are several small stores, restaurants and hotels.
-There are vineyards, fruit and vegetable crops.
-The island is an important place for leisure-boating.
+Tourism is the island’s primary economic activity.
+There are several small shops, restaurants, and hotels, as well as vineyards and fruit and vegetable farms.
+Porquerolles is also an important destination for leisure boating.

-Since 2021, the National Park and the city of Hyeres decided to limit the number of visitors during summer, a great opportunity to reduce the pressures of tourism on Porquerolles’ environment.
+Since 2021, the National Park and the city of Hyères have decided to limit the number of visitors during the summer, an important step in reducing tourism pressure on Porquerolles’ environment.

 Inputs